audiofilter/spuce/README.md

 * brew tap audiofilter/spuce
 * brew install spuce  (or brew install -HEAD spuce for latest sources)

+**To install for Linux**

+The deb package is provided by the MyriadRF SDR Drivers PPA.
+The PPAs support the following Ubuntu releases:

+* Trusty (14.04 LTS)
+* Vivid (15.04)
+* Wily (15.10)

+Do the following to install on your Ubuntu system

+* sudo add-apt-repository -y ppa:myriadrf/drivers
+* sudo apt-get update
+* sudo apt-get install libspuce-dev

 For testing, python + matplotlib is used.